Presales finance

 | Art & collectibles | Low | Low | Medium | Long | Liquidity risk |

-| Film finance | Low | Structure-dependent | Structure-dependent | Project-based | Delivery & recoupment risk |
+| Film finance | Low | Structure-dependent | Structure-dependent | Short–medium | Delivery & recoupment risk |

-Further understanding needed before considering any structure.
+Further understanding of film finance fundamentals would be valuable before considering any structure.

 Our approach